23maverick23/oaswitches/README.md

 ## How To

-_Instructions for Use_
+### Instructions for Use

-* Drag the following JavaScript code onto your bookmarks bar to create a bookmarklet.
+* Drag the below JavaScript code onto your bookmarks bar to create a bookmarklet (feel free to rename it).
+* Navigate to the internal switches page of an account on any server.
+* Click the newly created bookmarklet to get an output of switches.
+* Check for pop-up blockers or unsecure content warnings - you can ignore them.

 ```javascript
 javascript:(function(){document.body.appendChild(document.createElement("script")).src="https://raw.github.com/23maverick23/oaswitches/master/oaswitches.js";})();
 ```

-* Navigate to the internal switches page of an account on any server.

-* Click the newly created bookmarklet to get an output of switches.

-* Check for pop-up blockers or unsecure content warnings - you can ignore them.

-_Quick Reminder_
+## Helpful Tips

+### Quick Reminder

 Only available in modern browsers (umm...that means no IE)

-## Helpful Tips

-_HTML Output Guide_
+### HTML Output Guide

 ![text](https://raw.github.com/23maverick23/oaswitches/master/img/text.png) : manually typed text will be purple (HTML is encoded)